JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods.md

     end
     ```

-> Re-import the project after making changes in Podfile.
+> Re-import the project after making changes in the Podfile.
 >
 {type="note"}